prokoudine/ardour-tutorial/content/mixing-sessions/using-automation/index.en.md

 ![mv2](en/Ardour4_Automation_Moving_2.png)

 You can change this behavior if you like.
-In other words, if you want automation curves to *stay where they are* even when you move Regions around, go to Edit > Preferences > Editor and uncheck "Move relevant automation when audio regions are moved."
+In other words, if you want automation curves to stay where they are even when you move regions around, go to `Edit > Preferences > Editor` and uncheck _Move relevant automation when audio regions are moved_.

 ## Region-specific Gain Automation

-There is a way to create a gain automation directly bound to a Region.
-When you select Draw Mode, you should see a flat line on the top half of each Region rectangle:
+There is a way to create a gain automation directly bound to a region.
+When you select the _Draw_ mode, you should see a flat line on the top half of each region rectangle:

 ![gain-automation](en/Ardour4_Automation_Region_Specific_1.png)

-Click directly on that line to create Automation points.
-These will be drawn directly on the Region itself, unlike Fader Automation which is drawn or recorded in the Automation track.
-Region Gain Automation is separate from, and in addition to, Fader Automation.
+Click directly on that line to create automation points.
+These will be drawn directly on the region itself, unlike fader automation which is drawn or recorded in the automation track.
+Region gain automation is separate from, and in addition to, fader automation.

 ![gain-automation2](en/Ardour4_Automation_Region_Specific_2.png)

-As with the Automation Tracks, a **Gain Automation Point** can be dragged in any direction with the mouse.
-To remove a Gain Automation Point, hold down the "*Shift*" key while Right-Clicking on it.
+As with the automation tracks, a _gain automation point_ can be dragged in any direction with the mouse.
+To remove a gain automation point, hold down the **Shift** key while right-clicking on it.

 ### Deactivating and Removing Gain Automation

-Gain Automation can be reset or deactivated from the Region context menu, which is reached by Right-Clicking on the Region.
+Gain automation can be reset or deactivated from the region context menu, which is reached by right-clicking on the region.

 ![gain-automation3](en/Ardour4_Automation_Gain_Tool_Reset.png)

-Here, the Gain Automation is referred to as the **Envelope**.
+Here, the gain automation is referred to as the _envelope_:

-"*Reset Envelope*" removes the Gain Automation Points you have drawn in the Region.
+- _Reset Envelope_ removes the gain automation points you have drawn in the region.

-"*Envelope Active*" toggles the Gain Automation Envelope on and off.
+- _Envelope Active_ toggles the gain automation envelope on and off.

-### When should I use Region Gain Automation or Track Fader Automation?
+### When should I use region Gain Automation or Track Fader Automation?

 As seen above, both are very similar.
 With practice you will notice situations in which one is more convenient than the other.
 Here are two examples:

-* If all you need to do is a little touch up (cut or boost gain) in a specific portion of a Region, and you are otherwise happy with the level for the Rest of the passage or entire track, use the Region-specific Automation.
+* If all you need to do is a little touch up (cut or boost gain) in a specific portion of a region, and you are otherwise happy with the level for the rest of the passage or entire track, use the region-specific automation.

 ![gain-example1](en/Ardour4_Automation_Region_Specific_2.png)

-* If you have a more complex Track with crossfades over Regions, and/or need to shape a longer dynamic curve across several Regions on the same Track, use Fader Automation.
+* If you have a more complex track with crossfades over regions, and/or need to shape a longer dynamic curve across several regions on the same track, use fader automation.

 ![gain-automation2](en/Ardour4_Automation_Gain_Comparison.png)

-The screenshot above shows a simple gradual fade starting from the first Region in the track, and ending at the last Region.
-It's very straightforward to do this with Fader Automation, but but it would be much harder to do it using region-specific automation.
+The screenshot above shows a simple gradual fade starting from the first region in the track, and ending at the last region.
+It's very straightforward to do this with fader automation, but but it would be much harder to do it using region-specific automation.

 ## Continuing

-Once you have your Automation in place, you are just about ready to Export your Stereo Mix to an audio file which you can listen to, burn as a CDR or convert to an MP3/OGG to share on a website.
-Please continue on to the next section, **Exporting Sessions**, to learn the different ways of doing this.
+Once you have your automation in place, you are just about ready to export your stereo mix to an audio file which you can listen to or share on a website.
+Please continue on to the next section to learn the different ways of doing this.

 Next: [EXPORTING A SESSION](../exporting-a-session)